Secret Service Bar Sikh Leaders From Meeting with the Pope over Ceremonial Knife or Kirpaan

 For the full story, click here

-6 Responses to “Secret Service Bar Sikh Leaders From Meeting with the Pope over Ceremonial Knife or Kirpaan”
+6 thoughts on “Secret Service Bar Sikh Leaders From Meeting with the Pope over Ceremonial Knife or Kirpaan”

 I feel offended that I would not even be able to walk into my own church wearing it much less meet the pope…….